Sagleft/sglui-engine/README.md

 ## TODO

+1. Come up with something with the private key so that it is not in the code.
+Maybe it can be generated and stored somehow based on the data of the current device.

+## TODO ideas

 1. Add collection of email addresses via a P2P network, to which the developer will have access through asymmetric encryption.